 1. Chorkie – Sassy Yorkie Chihuahua Mix

-Chorkies are known to be stubborn and strong willed and this cannot be emphasised enough.
+Chorkies are known to be stubborn and strong-willed and this cannot be emphasized enough.

 However, beyond adult residents they are not fussy, doing well in homes of all sizes, and consequently do well in apartments and cities.